Yihe-Harry/CS3223-Group-Project/README.md

 ### 5. OrderBy operator

 This operator utilises ExternalSort to order tuples.
 When typing queries, make sure to put ASC or DESC on a newline.
+You can only select attributes that will appear in the final projection.
 > `SELECT *`
 >
 > `FROM Tbl`